tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/常见问题/域名接入问题_intl_en.md

 See [CNAME Configuration](https://intl.cloud.tencent.com/document/product/228/3121) for how to bind CNAME with your DNS service provider.

 [](id:q7)
-### I can only disable a domain name but cannot delete it.
+### Why can a domain name be disabled but not deleted?
 Please check whether the user is a collaborator.
-The collaborator needs to get the relevant permission from the creator for the operation.
+The collaborator's permission is configured by the creator of the CDN service.
+If the creator does not assign the relevant permission to the collaborator, the collaborator cannot perform the operation.
 If you are sure that the collaborator has been granted the permission but still cannot perform the operation, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.

 [](id:q8)
 ### Will the domain name configuration be retained after the acceleration service is disabled?
 Yes.
 After the acceleration service is disabled, the domain name configuration will be retained, but the acceleration service will no longer be available.
-A 404 status code will be returned for user requests.
+In this case, a 404 status code will be returned for user requests.

 [](id:q9)
 ### Will the domain name configuration be retained after an acceleration domain name is deleted?